igordelorenzi/irc-bot/README.md

 # IRC Bot for pentest study

-This project aims to provide a tiny example of how a IRC Bot can serve as an agent of DoS attacks.
+This project aims to provide a tiny example of how an IRC Bot can serve as an agent of DoS attacks.

 # Quick start

-Make sure that you have IO::Socket dependency and threads support at your Perl setup and run the following commands:
+Make sure that you have IO::Socket dependency and Threads support at your Perl setup and run the following commands:

 **On a Linux shell:**